Oxfordshire’s world-leading solutions to reaching net zero

 Mike Kendall - Head of Earth Sciences, University of Oxford

-Mel Murphy, Lead Researcher, UNDO
+Mel Murphy, Lead Researcher, UN-DO

 Andrew Symes – CEO & Director, OXCCU